vitaliy-patsay/rpn-calculator/README.md

 Prerequisites - you should have node.js installed (including npm) Link to download page - https://nodejs.org/en/download/

-To start the app open project folder in command line and run `npm run start`
+To start the app
+1. Open project folder in command line.
+1. Run `npm install` to install dependencies.
+1. Run `npm run start` script.

 Link to the hosted application, if applicable